-The Executive Committee consists of the President, President Elect, Treasurer, Secretary, and three directors elected from the Members at large to serve one-year terms.
-One member of the Executive Committee will be elected from each of the following: a county with a 25,000 or less population, a city or town with 10,000 or less population and a special district or public authority.
-Two members shall be appointed from each of the following: a county with a population of more than 25,000 and a city or town with a population of more than 10,000.
+The Executive Committee consists of four officers and three directors elected from the Members at large to serve one-year terms.
+The officers of this Board shall be the President, President-Elect, Secretary and Treasurer.
+All officers must have the status of active members of the Association.
+The nomination of officers and directors should take into consideration the need for a diverse representation of government finance professionals.
+Whenever possible, the Executive Committee should include representation from each of the following: a county with a 75,000 or less population, a city or town with 30,000 or less population and a special district or public authority.
 The immediate Past President shall also be a member of the Executive Committee.

 Not later than 90 days before the day of the regular annual meeting, the president shall appoint a Nominating Committee consisting of the most recent immediate Past President, if still a Member of the Association, who shall be chairperson, and three other Members.
 The Nominating Committee shall nominate one candidate for each position to be filled.
 Further nominations may be made from the floor during the annual meeting.

-The Association shall hold a Fall Conference in the central western area of the State, providing basic training and education in public finance of common interest to cities, counties, public authorities and special districts.
+The Association may hold a Fall Conference in the central/western area of the State, providing basic training and education in public finance of common interest to cities, counties, public authorities and special districts.

-All conferences held by the association shall have separate, concurrent sessions focused on specific current topics for cities and counties and arranged to provide networking opportunities where appropriate.
+All conferences held by the association may have separate, concurrent sessions focused on specific current topics for cities and counties and arranged to provide networking opportunities where appropriate.

-Only Members are eligible for the election as an officer or director of the Association and only Members may vote on Association business.
+Only Members are eligible for election as an officer or director of the Association, and only Members may vote on Association business.
 Each Member is entitled to one vote on any matter of Association business.